GeorgeH23/football-quiz/README.md

 ## Credits

 ### Content
-- The ReadME file was inspired from [Travel Addict](https://github.com/GeorgeH23/travel-addict/blob/main/README.md) and [Love Maths](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md)
+- The ReadME file was inspired from my first project [Travel Addict](https://github.com/GeorgeH23/travel-addict/blob/main/README.md) and [Love Maths](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md)
 - All other content was written by the developer

 ### Code